QuantEcon/lecture-source-py/source/rst/multiplicative_functionals.rst

-Consumption as a multiplicative process
+Consumption as a Multiplicative Process
 ----------------------------------------

 We begin by showing that consumption is a **multiplicative functional** with representation